 It contains several features that make it the best storage unit option.
 Let us discuss the reasons why.

-Containers have Large, Standardized Storage Capacity:
+Containers have Large Storage Capacity:

 Shipping containers are available in standardized sizes, offering impressive storage capacity.
 Here is the breakdown of the storage capacity of different sizes of containers: